Answered By: APUS Librarians Last Updated: Sep 28, 2022 Views: 220

 Primo, the library's Everything search, may occasionally link you to a result that seems unavailable.

-If you get an error or an incorrect source when you click a link in Primo, please use the "Report Bad Link" option to let the library know.
+If you get an error or an incorrect source when you click a link in Primo, please use the "Report Bad Link to librarians" option to let the library know.
 We will investigate the issue and provide you with help in getting access to the needed resource.
-You can find the "Report Bad Link" option by clicking the item's title, then scrolling down to the bottom of the page (see a screen capture below).
+You can find the "Report Bad Link to Librarians" option by clicking the item's title, then scrolling down to the bottom of the page (see a screen capture below).

 Remember, if there are multiple sources available for an item...try them all.

 Please Note: Open access (free) resource links in Primo will often take you to a publication's homepage, instead of to the article or book itself.
 From there, you will need to search the site or look for an "archives" or "past issues" link to navigate to the correct year/issue.